kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 Change of colour, moving one object a smidgen, improving the kerning or any number of other changes---major or minor---may be programmatically made and repeatably too because what is involved is change of the "markup source code".

 When edits are made by hand and the result tweaked by eye,what is obtained is optimal but not repeatable.
 If one were to change something, the result might not be as aesthetically pleasing.
 More about this later.

+### The Illustrations

+The statues of Socrates and Diotima shown in the images are exhibited outside the [Undercroft](https://www.uwa.edu.au/theatres/venues/undercroft) of [The University of Western Australia](https://www.uwa.edu.au/).

 <!--LaTeX